amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

     "success": false,
     "errors": [
         {
-            "message": "Attempted to change the event display name for event \"ce:Event\", but the event is not in schema."
+            "message": "Attempted to change the event display name for event \"Event\", but the event is not in schema."
         }
     ]
 }